 ‘The “Ratcatchers”: British Security Intelligence in Occupied Persia, 1942-1944’.
 Paper presented at 1944: Seventy Years On, an international conference held at Royal Military Academy Sandhurst, 14-17 April 2014.

 Covert Operations and Security Intelligence in Turkey, Palestine, and the Levant, 1939-45 (book projects in preparation).

-[With Claire Hubbard-Hall] ‘Dress and Deception during the Second World War’, an article and book project, funded by the Society of Antiquaries of London (SAL).
+[With Claire Hubbard-Hall] ‘Dress, Deception, and Disguise during the Second World War’, an article and book project, funded by the Society of Antiquaries of London (SAL).

 ‘The Geohistorical Intelligence Project (GEOHISTINT)’, an extensive synchronic case study implementing an HGIS visualisation of the landscape of Nazi foreign intelligence within Greater Germany at the zenith of Hitler’s continental power immediately before the Battle of Stalingrad during the winter of 1942-43.